toothbrush/toothbrush.github.io/soapbox/2014-12-19-french-part2.md

 It's a way, if you will, of displaying street cred,   saying, "look at how cool i am, i have never experienced other culinary cultures!".

-This faux naivete extends to most situations concerning food.
+This faux naïveté extends to most situations concerning food.
 As is probably apparent, i find it rather difficult to tolerate, and the locals find it difficult to contain their amazement at every turn.
-After the nth time someone puts on a concerned frown and asks, with a characteristic gratingly naive rising inflection, if
+After the nth time someone puts on a concerned frown and asks, with a characteristic gratingly naïve rising inflection, if

 * tu manges debout?! (for eating a snack while standing, without having laid the table and lit the candles)
 * tu manges beurre de cacahuette sur une baguette?! (admittedly a strange combination, but when rushed, bread and peanut butter really cannot be beaten)